Aller au contenu principal

 Failures are first-class

-1. Wraps the error with the step name and the original error as cause.
+1. Wrap the error with the step's name and the original error as cause.

-2. Sets state.error to { step, error, name } so the failure is visible in the persisted state.
+2. Set state.error to { step, error, name } so the failure is visible in the persisted state.

 try {